Learning in a Small/Big World: Proofs

-for all $\omega,\omega'$ Thus, $(\delta,\lbrace S^{'\omega}\rbrace_{\omega=1}^{N})$ satisfies Equation~\eqref{eq:signalstructure}. \end{proof} Now, I construct a sequence of updating mechanisms with asymptotic utility losses that converge to $0$ as $M\rightarrow\infty$.
-Consider the ``star" updating mechanism illustrated in Figure~\ref{smallworldstar}.
-In the central memory state of the star, the DM randomly chooses one of the $N$ actions, while there are $N$ equiv-length branches that correspond to each of the $N$ actions.
-For the ease of exposition, denote $\lambda=\floor*{(M-1)/N}$, relabel the memory states in the star as $0,11,12,\cdots,1\lambda,21,22,\cdots,2\lambda,\cdots,N\lambda$ and denote the unused memory states as $N\lambda+1,N\lambda+2,\cdots,M-1$.
-Formally, the decision rule is as follows:\footnote{The action chosen in the unused memory states can be assigned to any of the $N$ actions.}
+\begin{proof}[Proof of Proposition~\ref{prop_smallworld} (ii) and (iii)] To prove the results, I formally describe the simple updating mechanism in Figure~\ref{fig:simplelearningalgosmallworld}.
+In memory state $0$, the DM chooses action~$1$, and there are $N$ equiv-length branches that correspond to each of the $N$ actions.
+For the ease of exposition, denote $\lambda=\floor*{(M-1)/N}$, relabel the memory states as $0,11,12,\cdots,1\lambda,21,22,\cdots,2\lambda,\cdots,N\lambda$ and denote the unused memory states as $N\lambda+1,N\lambda+2,\cdots,M-1$.
+Formally, the decision rule is as follows: